 “Before signing any contracts for repair work, talk to your insurer first to make sure the damage is covered and then find a licensed, reputable contractor to do the work,” she adds.

 A homeowners policy will cover your home, any other structures on the property, and your belongings.
-Your policy has a replacement cost amount listed for the home, but there are different coverage levels depending on the policy type.
+Your policy has a replacement cost amount listed for the home, and other coverage is usually a percentage of that amount.
+For example, other structures are usually covered at 10% of the dwelling coverage.

 Ultimately, the coverage you can expect from your provider will depend on your policy type.
 A guaranteed replacement cost policy will cover rebuilding your home, regardless of the cost.